-On his way to Jerusalem, the mother of James and John requested that her sons be given places of honor next to Jesus’ throne.
+On his way to Jerusalem, the mother of James and John requested that her sons be given places of honor when Christ comes into his kingdom, one on his right, one on his left.
 Jesus looked at the two disciples and put forth his own question; “Are you able to drink the cup that I am to drink?”
 Jesus knew the cup he was given by his Father meant he would suffer and die for the sake of God’s people.
 The cup he is to drink is the cup of God’s salvation, a cup that comes at the cost of pouring out his life.

-Prayer: O Lord, give us the strength and the will to drink your cup, that we may follow Jesus’ example of love and service for the sake of others.
+Prayer: O Lord, give us the strength and the will to drink your cup, that we may follow Jesus’s example of love and compassion for the sake of others.
 Amen.